rmuit/test/blog-postgres.md

 * On PostgreSQL 8, using the eight-character string `'\x58\x78'` in a bytea context raises an `ERROR:  invalid input syntax for type bytea`.

 * On PostgreSQL 9(.0/1?), using `'\x58\x78'` in a bytea context raises an `ERROR:  invalid hexadecimal digit: "\"`.
-This is because of the '\x' syntax discussd just below, and is the reason that just the four-character string `'\x58'` is usable as a single byte.
+This is because of the '\x' syntax discussed in the next point, and is the reason that just the four-character string `'\x58'` is usable as a single byte.
 ```
     E'\\x5878' for PostgreSQL >= 9
 ```